 In 2013, with Christoph Schindler, she published the biography „Christfried Jakob.
 Eine deutsch-argentinische Lebensgeschichte“ (Basilisken-Presse 2013).

 In 2014, with Michael Wildt, she published „Himmler privat.
-Briefe eines Massenmörders“ (Verlag Piper) and, at the same time, „Heinrich Himmler d’après sa correspondance avec sa femme 1927-1945“ (Éditions Plon).
-Translations into several languages (English edition in 2016).
+Briefe eines Massenmörders“ (Piper) and, at the same time, „Heinrich Himmler d’après sa correspondance avec sa femme 1927-1945“ (Plon).
+Translations into several languages, the English edition of ‚The private Himmler.
+Letters of a Mass Murderer‘ came out in 2016 (St. Martin’s).

-This edition of private Himmler documents recently found in Israel was made in close cooperation with the filmmaker Vanessa Lapa.
+This edition of private Himmler documents found in Israel was made in close cooperation with the filmmaker Vanessa Lapa.
 Based on the same material, Lapa made her documentary ‚The Decent One‘ (Der Anständige), which was first shown at Berlinale 2014 – read more or watch here